(A) Purpose: this rule prescribes general requirements governing the provision of relocation payments and other relocation assistance.

 (a) Provide current and continuing information on the availability, purchase prices, and rental costs of comparable replacement dwellings, and explain that the person cannot be required to move unless at least one comparable replacement dwelling is made available as set forth in paragraph (D) of this rule.

-(b) As soon as feasible, the agency shall inform the person in writing of the specific comparable replacement dwelling and the price or rent used for establishing the upper limit of the replacement housing payment (see paragraphs (C)(1) and (C)(2) of rule 5501:2-5-04 of the Administrative Code) and the basis for the determination, so that the person is aware of the maximum replacement housing payment for which he or she may qualify.
+(b) As soon as feasible, the agency shall inform the person in writing of the specific comparable replacement dwelling and the price or rent used for establishing the upper limit of the replacement housing payment (see paragraph (C)(1) of rule 5501:2-5-04 of the Administrative Code) and the basis for the determination, so that the person is aware of the maximum replacement housing payment for which he or she may qualify.

 (c) Where feasible, housing shall be inspected prior to being made available to assure that it meets applicable standards. (see paragraph (B)(8) of rule 5501:2-5-01 of the Administrative Code) If such an inspection is not made, the agency shall notify the person to be displaced that a replacement housing payment may not be made unless the replacement dwelling is subsequently inspected and determined to be decent, safe, and sanitary.